Planning-Augmented Sampling with Early Guidance for High-Reward Discovery: Methodology

-The $Q(n, a)$ update during backpropagation is crucial because it directly governs the accuracy of node evaluations in $G_m$.
-Our method employs weighted incremental updates for value backpropagation, where each node's $Q(n, a)$ and $N(n, a)$ are updated as:
+During the backpropagation stage, the update processes of $Q(a\mid s)$ and $N(a\mid s)$ are of great significance, as they are relied upon for accuracy in all four stages of MCTS.
+Our method employs incremental updates for $Q(a\mid s)$ backpropagation, where each state's $Q(a\mid s)$ and $N(a\mid s)$ are updated as:

-The update for $Q(n, a)$ and $N(n, a)$ is as shown above in Eq.~(\ref{eq: Q-value update}) and Eq.~(\ref{eq: n_visit update}).
-The update of $N(n, a)$ aims to control the level of exploration.
-As $N(n, a)$ increases, the exploration term in Eq.~(\ref{eq:puct}) decreases, leading to reduced exploration of that node.
-At the same time, the update of $Q(n, a)$ ensures that nodes with higher reward values are more likely to be selected.
-These two components are both essential and work together to strike a balance between exploration and exploitation.
-There is a challenge in updating the nodes during the backpropagation phase.
-Because updating different parents leads to a completely different distribution of the flow network.
-We address the backpropagation challenge by updating only the nodes along the trajectory $\tau$ selected during the selection phase.
-Details are provided in Sec.~\ref{sec: Backpropagation Challenge Details}.